-We present a new exhibition of Josep Maria Garcia Llort in our gallery
+We present a new exhibition of paintings by Garcia-Llort in our gallery

 His work combines some avant-gardes such as fauvism, cubism and expressionism, alongside his admiration for the romanic paintings and stained glass windows, giving his oeuvre an untransferable personality.
-His pictorial influences are as important as the stories he narrates, his work has something of fables teller, not only for the exemplary stories, but also for the recurring use of animals in his compositions.
+His pictorial influences are as important as the stories he narrates, his work turn him into something of a fables teller, not only for the exemplary stories, but also for the recurring use of animals in his compositions.
 As José Corredor-Matheos puts it, he uses the animals to talk with us about human things.

-The small events of the everyday as well as his childhood memories or his stays in the USA or France have remained as regular topics in his work.
+The small events of the everyday as well as his childhood memories or his stays in the USA or France have remained as regular topics in the paintings by Garcia-Llort.
 The birds that always populate his paintings, for example, as the central character of the composition or a small element in the background, are also memories from his stays in Louisiana and his travels around the world.
 Works such as “La opulencia” (“Opulence”), reflect stories or situations from his everyday life or his vivid imagination.